xdarkwarrior776/TERMUX-GUI-MODE/README.md

 # TERMUX-GUI-MODE
-Here i help to you setup gui mode in termux .The step i use here for newly install termux  if you are not new user backup up you files.
+Here i help to you setup gui mode in a termux .All the step i use here for newly install termux if you are not new user backup up you files.
+You need